-- 1. The Evidence (Amendment) Bill, 20191 (hereinafter referred to as "the Bill") seeks to amend the Evidence Act, Chap.
-7:022 (hereinafter referred to as "the Act") to provide for the use of different identification procedures, interviews and oral admissions, special measures, the taking of evidence by video link and witness anonymity orders. - 2.
-This Bill was introduced in the Senate by the Attorney General and Minister of Legal Affairs on January 29, 2019. - 3.
-The Bill would be inconsistent with Sections 4 and 5 of the Constitution of the Republic of Trinidad and Tobago and would therefore be required to be passed by a special majority of three-fifths of the members of each House.
+- 1. The Evidence (Amendment) Bill, 2020 (hereinafter referred to as "the Bill") seeks to amend the Evidence Act, Chap.
+7:021 (hereinafter referred to as "the Act") to provide for the use of different identification procedures, interviews and oral admissions, special measures evidence taken by video link and other matters related thereto. - 2.
+This Bill was introduced in the Senate by the Honourable Attorney General and Minister of Legal Affairs on December 8 2020.